top of page

 Start your recovery journey

 Once you've chosen your package, we'll schedule your sessions and begin the work of understanding what's been happening, noticing patterns, and building approaches that genuinely support your recovery.
-You'll have continuity, email support between sessions (if that's what you've chosen), and a partnership that respects your pace and your needs.
+You'll have continuity, the level of support you've chosen, and someone in your corner who truly appreciates what you're facing and believes in your recovery.

 Who I work with